neu-se/CS4530-Spring-2024/Assignments/project-overview.md

 ### Team Meetings with TA Mentor
-Each team will be assigned a TA to act as a mentor, who will also serve as your point of contact for project grading and will work closely with you for the entire project.
+Each team will be assigned a TA to act as a mentor, who will work closely with you for the entire project and also will serve as your point of contact for project questions and grading.

-During Week5, you will have a "Kickoff Meeting" with your TA mentor, where you will meet your TA mentor and have the opportunity to share any early ideas that you might want feedback on before submitting the your preliminary project plan.
+During Week 5, you will arrange a "Kickoff Meeting" with your TA mentor, where you will meet your TA mentor and have the opportunity to share any early ideas that you might want feedback on before submitting the your preliminary project plan.

 Once project begins in full force, you will have weekly meetings with your TA mentor (scheduled at your team's and the TA's convenience) in order to help ensure that you are making progress on the project, and to help address problems that you encounter (be they technical or non-technical problems).

 ###  Preliminary Project Plan
 All projects will involve frontend and backend development of a new feature for Covey.Town.